metaphacts/competency-kg/README.md

 Hint: Restart your metaphactory instance (if it is running) to load the updated configuration.

 3. First check that your metaphactory instance is running, then execute `/bin/sh run_import.sh <deployment-name>` where `<deployment-name>` should be replaced with the name of your metaphactory deployment.
 The import may take several minutes.

+### KMI Ontology Visualisation
+The KMI ontology is represented using domain statements based on RDF lists.
+This notation can not be visualised with metaphactory and Ontodia.
+To change the ontology into a representation using SHACL shapes, run the personal query `kmi-owlunion-to-shaclshape-conversion` once.
+This query is delivered with the app.